- Enhancing Education

 Empowering the Next Generation of History Makers Through Family History Research

 Understanding the past is a powerful tool for building resilience, connection, and understanding for all ages.

 At Ancestry, we have a long-term commitment to enhancing education.
 This is why we created AncestryClassroom, a no-cost program that provides resources and access to content from the U.S. collection of Ancestry, Fold3.com, and Newspapers.com.

-For nearly a decade, we’ve offered these AncestryClassroom services – reaching more than six million students.
-But we’re just getting started.
-Our goal is to expand this free access to 10 million students by 2025.
+For nearly a decade, we’ve offered these AncestryClassroom services – reaching more than 9 million students.

 In partnership with organizations like Facing History & Ourselves, we’ve developed a robust collection of resources, professional learning tools for educators, and Ancestry historical record collections to help students learn more about themselves, navigate the world around them, and become more resilient.